top of page

 Infant and Child Immunizations

 Colorado law requires students attending a public, private or parochial school to be immunized against certain vaccine-preventable diseases.
-Click here for more information on school immunization requirements.
+Please visit this CDPHE Immunization Resources Page for more information school vaccination requirements.

 Preteen & Teen